Rates

 - Many Alaskan pilots fly “taildragger” aircraft due to the unpredictable terrain they land on.
 With the nose held higher off the ground in a taildragger, pilots are less likely to encounter expensive “prop dings” and the nose wheel damage more common to tricycle gear aircraft.

 - Taildraggers handle differently on the ground and in landing, so instruction in this particular type of aircraft is critical for Alaskan pilots.
-Arctic Flyers provides flight instruction of this type in the Taylorcraft.
+Arctic Flyers provides flight instruction of this type in the PA-18.

 Floats